 - Ecclesiastes 3:1

-There is a time for grieving and there is a time to stop grieving.
+This means that there is a time for grieving and there is a time to stop grieving.
 It is helpful to remember not to confuse the times for grieving and the times for rejoicing.
 Christmas, it's meaning, the way it is celebrated, is a time for rejoicing.
-It is okay to give ourselves the permission to smile, to rejoice, to feel happiness when the occasion calls for it.
+It's okay to give ourselves the permission to smile, to rejoice, to feel happiness when the occasion calls for it.

 Of course, I would be remiss if I did not remind all of us that the original reason why Christmas is meant to be a time of happiness and joy.
 The event of Jesus' birth is the main theme for much of the rejoicing at this time of year, but that is only half the story.

 His birth was significant because it put into motion God's plan to save mankind.
 Jesus did not remain a baby, He grew into a man and as a man He performed miracles, spoke God's Word, was ultimately crucified and then 3 days later was raised from the dead by the power of God.
-All of this was done to prove that He was the Son of God and that faith in Him expressed in repentance and baptism would result in eternal life for His followers.
+All of this was done to prove that He was the Son of God and that faith in Him expressed in repentance and baptism would result in eternal life for His followers (John 3:16; Acts 2:37-38).

-- God has not and will not forget us
+- God has not and will never forget us

 - Our sadness, like all things good or bad, is only temporary